 Alternatives are referred as options.
 The replacements in this case can be other entertainment means like viewers can move to other sports.
 There are wide variety of substitutes are available in this situation which recommends that hazard of alternative is high.

 Threat of New Entry

-In this case of NASCAR it can be noted that business are heavily spending for research and development.
-NASCAR should likewise work on its media rights policy with Turner Broadcasting System.
+Innovation has impact on almost every organisation.
+It consists of development in company technique.
+In this case of Amazoncom Update January 2001 July 2002 Case Study Solution it can be noted that business are heavily investing for research study and development.
+NASCAR ought to likewise work on its media rights policy with Turner Broadcasting System.

 7 P's of Marketing